 Johnstons Canyon/ Inkpots, located along the Bow Valley Parkway.
 Tunnel Mountain trail, in Banff, Fairview Lookout and Fairview Peak in Lake Louise and Consolation Lakes Trail, Moraine Lake.

-What to do in the winter
+Things to do in Banff in winter

 Skiing/Snowboarding: You can easily access 3 ski areas; Lake Louise, Sunshine Village and Mount Norway, listed in order of preference.